AWS S3 configuration

 Note: V7 cannot support buckets where the KMS encryption is done with an AWS-managed key.
 In this case, please move your data to a new bucket and use a customer-managed key for KMS encryption.

-This doc on allowing users in other accounts to use KMS keys should also be useful.
+This article on allowing users in other accounts to use KMS keys should also be useful.

 FAQs